chrisnoonan98675/site/xl-deploy/how-to/use-a-predefined-step-in-a-rule.markdown

 ### FreeMarker context

-<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

-The `freemarker-context` parameter of a step is calculated as follows:
+In XL Deploy 4.5.2 and earlier, the `freemarker-context` parameter of a step is calculated as follows:

 * If the scope is `deployed`, the `freemarker-context` is enriched with a deployed instance that is accessible in a FreeMarker template by name deployed.
 * In other cases, `freemarker-context` is not calculated automatically.

 ### Jython context

-<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

-The `jython-context` parameter of a step is calculated as follows:
+In XL Deploy 4.5.2 and earlier, the `jython-context` parameter of a step is calculated as follows:

 * If the scope is `deployed`, the `jython-context` is enriched with a deployed instance that is accessible in a python script by binding deployed.
 * In other cases, `jython-context` is not automatically calculated.